zachalam/BitFact/docs/guide/providers.md

 <img src="./images/infurakeys.png" alt="Infura Keys" title="Infura Keys" />

+?> By default the provider is for mainnet.
+Use the drop down to choose other networks.

 ## Other Services
 Here's a list of Ethereum providers that we have curated.
 - https://infura.io